Dr. Stephen Taylor

 Students in SCI 122/122L explore the nature and methods of science before striving for deeper understanding and application of critical thinking skills to modern scientific issues.
 Students will address such different questions as, "Why do Hurricanes have such strong winds?" or "What is nuclear radiation and what is the risk to Kauai residents from the Fukushima disaster?"

-PHYS 50: Technical Physics
+PHYS 101: Career and Technical Education Physics

 PHYS 151: College Physics